 Embracing the glory & mess of the middle parts

-mama. teacher. coffee snob & chronic over-sharer. i’ve got resurrection down inside my skin.
+mama to 2. writer. seminarian. former expat, coffee snob & chronic over-sharer. i’ve got resurrection down inside my skin. all about that oily life: Yl.pe/elenadel

 Loving your thoughts and reading about your journey.
 Great blog and look forward to reading more!